 There are a few campsites on the eastern shoreline, but no potable water and only a few fire rings for grills.

 Some of the best fishing baits used here are:

 You can take boats and float tubes out on the water here, but only if they are not gas-powered.
-You cannot take a boat into the marsh, including floating devices, and electric motors.
-You can use an electric motorboat on the upper lake region.
+You cannot take a boat into the marsh, including floating devices and electric motors.
+You can use an electric motorboat in the upper lake region.

 Route 66: Seligman to Kingman to Las Vegas – If you like road trips, you’ll love this article here!

 Being about 200 surface acres, Nesbitt Lake has an abundance of fish and is stocked regularly.

 You can find the following fish in Nesbitt lake:

 - Largemouth Bass

 There is boating allowed on the lake, but only at speeds that leave a flat wake and not to exceed 5 Nautical Miles per hour.
 You can catch some pretty large fish here, but you also want to manage your bait and tackle here to do well.
 This is an early spring spot, having a prime season between February and June.

 If you are shore fishing, most people use Jigs, Spinnerbaits, Rubber Worms, and Top Lures to catch Bullheads.
 Fish here in the Nesbitt Lake measure anywhere from 8-12 Inches.
 There is also no camping or fires allowed at this property.